FaiusNahin/Braido_Watch_Website/README.md

-# Braido Watch Website

-This project was bootstrapped with Create React App & Live Site.
-[Link](https://niche-website-client.web.app/).
+# Explore About "Braido Watch"

+This is a Full-Stack project.
+This is a SPA which is protected by React Router.\
+View full site on [Link Site](https://niche-website-client.web.app/).

 ## Braido Watch

 We are promised to provide best sales plan for you and we ensure that you will buy classy watch.

+## Features

+1. Build a full-stack web application which is an online watch shop where users explore products
+2. Users need to logged in then the user can place orders and should go to the dashboard
+3. Users can review products and selected orders or drop orders
+4. Admin can make a user as admin, add products and delete products, manage user orders.
+Admin dashboard are secured by JWT.

+## Used Technologies

+Material UI
+JS
+React JS
+React Router .v5
+React Hook Form
+Firebase
+MongoDb for server site...

-### `Details About This Project`
+## Details About This Project

+If you visit this [Project](https://niche-website-client.web.app/), you can see it's a single page web app.\

-Braido is a Online Watch Shop Website Where I use React Router for
+Where I use React Router.v5 for build this.

-Single Page Application & used "Heroku" For clint side dynamic api & used
+For [server side](https://github.com/programming-hero-web-course-4/niche-website-server-side-Sumonbhuiya) here use "heroku" server.\

-"MongoDB" for get, push or delete information about packages.
+And for get, push, delete here use different file.

-There are some Private Route & Nested Route for Admin & User.
-Which is Require user & Admin Login.

-For Login Process I used Firebase Authentication.

-Here is Different path for User And Admin Dashboard.
+Implement Private Route and Redirect history.\

+For login process uses Email, Password and Google sign In.

-Hence I also try to do this site responsive by using Material Ui.
+Here also try to do this site responsive for mobile, tablet and desktop view.\

+In this case I use Material UI framework.

+In Dashboard here use nested route.\

+For admin work it's secure by using firebase JWT token